Algae come in many varieties and forms and more often than not, they are uninvited intruders rather than beautiful aquascape additions.

 With turtles things can get a little more complicated:

-Most any fish that is not large enough to become dinner will eventually get eaten, no matter how fast or smart it is.
+Most fish that are not large enough will eventually get eaten, no matter how fast or smart it is.
 If you get a fish, big enough to fend for itself you won’t have much progress with your algae problem.
 Larger plecos don’t really eat that much of it.
 SAEs and Otos get eaten.

 A turtle’s temperament may vary but they are all killers.